ameno-ai-team/White-box-Cartoonization-tensorflow-v2/README.md

 `python3 hf.py --input images --output images_output`

 ## Further training with more cartoon styles and upgrade to Tensorflow 2.0
+- Raw dataset is in raw
+- Dataset is in dataset folder.
+There are 2 sub-folders: cartoon_face and photo_face
 `python3 train_v2.py --continue_from ../test_code/saved_models --save_dir train_cartoon`